zgulde/cods/docs/usage.md

 that when you push the `master` branch to the remote on the server:

 1. The new version of the code is checked out, replacing the old version
-1. If a file named `install.sh` exists at the root of the project, it will be run, and a variable named `SITE_DIR` will be available to it that contains the location of the directory for your site (and the source code).
+1. If a file named `cods.sh` exists at the root of the project, it will be run, and a variable named `SITE_DIR` will be available to it that contains the location of the directory for your site (and the source code).
-1. If no `install.sh` is found, `npm install` will be run
+1. If no `cods.sh` is found, `npm install` will be run
 1. The site service will be restarted, i.e. the old `npm run start` process will be killed, and it will be started again